-- Applicants who do not yet meet all admissions criteria should consult with the department.
+- Applicants who do not yet meet all admissions criteria should consult with the AED Program Coordinator.

-- Eligibility for student teaching is determined by the Art Education Department.
+- Eligibility for student teaching is determined by the Art Education Program.

-- Placement is arranged by the art education coordinator of student teaching.
+- Placement is arranged by the Art Education Student Teaching Coordinator.

 - Student teaching experiences are provided in cooperating elementary, middle, and high schools.